 Ulysses S. Grant is known as the victorious Civil War general who saved the Union and the 18th President of the United States.
-Few people know about his rise to fame or his personal life.
 He first met Julia Dent, his future wife, at her family home, named White Haven.
-Today, that home commemorates their lives and loving partnership against the turbulent backdrop of the nineteenth century.
+From 1854 to 1859 the Dents, Grants and an enslaved African-American workforce lived on the property.

 Did You Know?